scarletti-ben/notepad-encrypted/README.md

 </svg>
 ```

-An excert from the `Sprite` class shows how the `<symbol>` elements from `sprite.svg` are utilised, and also shows a "cache busting" technique to ensure new requests for `sprite.svg` are made every time it needs to be read from
+An excerpt from the `Sprite` class shows how the `<symbol>` elements from `sprite.svg` are utilised, and also shows a "cache busting" technique to ensure new requests for `sprite.svg` are made every time it needs to be read from
 ```javascript
 constructor(elementID, symbolName) {
     this.element = document.createElement("div");